danbev/learning-rust/README.md

 collection holds.

 ### Dynamically sized types (DTS)
-When the sized of types in Rust are known at compile time they implement the Sized trait.
+When the sizes of types in Rust are known at compile time they implement the Sized trait.
 But not all type's sizes are known at compile type, for example an array which is a member of a struct.
-Unsized structs pointers are double-width (fat-pointers) because they store a pointer to the struct data and the size of the struct Unsized structs can only have 1 unsized field and it must be the last field in the struct
+Unsized struct pointers are double-width (fat-pointers) because they store a pointer to the struct data and the size of the struct.
+Unsized structs can only have 1 unsized field and it must be the last field in the struct